 For first-time business owners, you won’t have a past tax return to help you estimate how much tax you’ll owe.
 In this case, the best saving method is to put 30% of each payment from a client or customer into a business savings account.

-Putting this money away each time will give you a more accurate picture of your business finances and ensure you don’t spend money that should be going to the government.
+Putting this money away each time will give you a more accurate picture of your business finances and ensure you don’t spend money that should go to the government.

 7. Don’t Go It Alone

 It takes a lot of guts to be an entrepreneur.
-But just because you’ve got what it takes to pursue something new, it doesn’t mean you can do it all on your own.
+But just because you have what it takes to pursue something new doesn’t mean you can do it alone.

 For instance, the average small business owner spends over 10 hours per month on bookkeeping alone.
 While that may not seem like all that much, when you think about all the other responsibilities that require an entrepreneur’s attention, 10 hours is quite a lot of time.